2001-Thu Feb 23 07:14:34 MST 2017

 osteoarthritis.
 Talk to your veterinarian about what kind of exercise is best for your senior dog.

-dogs may not adjust to physical and emotional
+Senior dogs may not adjust to physical and emotional

 change as well as younger dogs do.
 Most domestic animals thrive on daily routine and often have developed incredibly precise biological clocks.
 Changes in routine, environment and even diet can all contribute to stress.